jackowayed/jackowayed.github.com/resume.markdown

 What I Want to Do and Why       {#whatwhy}
 -------------------------

-Basically, I want to hack this summer.
-It could be full-time or a somewhat-large part-time.
-I need to make some money, and there's little that sounds worse to me than wasting my time in some mind-numbing job when I could be learning and enjoying my work coding.

 I'm looking for a fairly small company, possibly a startup.
 It doesn't have to be tiny, but I'm not looking for some giant corporation where I'll spend more time planning what I will code than actually implementing.